property transfer tax and exemptions bc canada infographic

 Other Exemptions

-In addition to First Time Home Buyer and New Home exemption programs, other exemption programs are available to help reduce or eliminate property transfer tax.
+In addition to the First Time Home Buyer and New Home exemption programs, other exemption programs are available to help reduce or eliminate property transfer tax.

 • Transfer to correct a conveyancing error